imhazige/myblog/_posts/2019-11-28-costum-build-meteor-docker-heroku.md

 ## [Normal Deploy](https://guide.meteor.com/deployment.html)

-As inllustrate in the [official document](https://guide.meteor.com/deployment.html), there are following popular used tools:
+As illustrate in the [official document](https://guide.meteor.com/deployment.html), there are following popular used tools:

 ### [Meteor Up](https://guide.meteor.com/deployment.html#mup)
 This is the simplest way, you just need set up a config file, provide the information to the server which have ssh enabled, the meteor up will do `meteor build` and upload the compiled APP to the server.

-## Docerize
+## Dockerize

 ### Tools
 I have tried many docker image, currently, I only found [`johnnyutahio/meteor-launchpad`](https://github.com/jshimko/meteor-launchpad/issues/121) worked well.